pyxem/orix/doc/installation.rst

     cd orix
     pip install --editable .

-See the :ref:`contributing guide <setting-up-a-development-installation>` for how to set up a development installation and keep it up to date.
+See the :ref:`contributing guide <set-up-a-development-installation>` for how to set up a development installation and keep it up to date.